|

 Lost and Found

 The Lost and Found is located near the College Shop and is open from Monday to Friday, 11:20 a.m. to 1:10 p.m.
-Lost an item?
 E-mail lostandfound@appleby.on.ca to ask about items you may have left behind.
 Please consider labelling all your items as this increases the likelihood of lost items being reunited with their rightful owners.
+Please also follow Lost and Found on Instagram @applebylostandfound to view our inventory of unclaimed items.

 Important Information for Returning and New Volunteers